srcML/srcType/README.md

 Once everything is built, go into the 'bin' folder and that's where the executable will be.

-If you'd like to run the tests, you will need to have srcML installed on your computer, which requires you to build it.
-Instructions here at the bottom where you can download the source: http://www.srcml.org/downloads.html
+If you'd like to run the tests, you will need to have srcML installed on your computer.
+It can be obtained here: http://www.srcml.org/downloads.html